Constitution of Pakistan: 1970 constitutional crisis

 Constitutional crisis grew further when the AL refused to make concessions over its six points to draft the constitution and instead maintaining that the AL was able to frame a constitution and to form a central government on its own.

 The PPP was not willing to dilute the authority of the federal government in spite of assuring full provincial autonomy for all the provinces of Pakistan.
 Negotiations on framing the work on constitution were held between January and March 1971 between leaders of the PPP, the AL, and the military government of Yahya Khan, which turned out to be a failure.
 Under the LFO, the President was to decide when the National Assembly was to meet.
 By 13 February 1971, the President Yahya announced that the National Assembly was to meet at Dhaka on 3 March 1971.
-By this time the differences between the main parties to the conflict had already crystallized.
+By this time the differences between the main parties to the conflict had already crystallised.
 Over the six-point issue, the PPP was convinced that a federation based on the six points would lead to a feeble confederation in name only and was part of a larger Indian plan to break up and destroy Pakistan.
 These fears were evidently shared by the military leaders in the west, including President Yahya Khan who had publicly described Sheikh Mujibur Rehman as the 'future Prime Minister of Pakistan' on 14 January 1971.
 Bhutto announced on 15 February that his party would not attend the National Assembly unless there was 'some amount of reciprocity' from the Awami League.
 Sheikh Mujib replied at a press conference on 21 February, asserting that "Our stand is absolutely clear.
 The constitution will be framed on the basis of the six points".